Optimized Dimensionality Reduction for Moment-based Distributionally Robust Optimization: Numerical Experiments

-When the dimension $m$ of $\boldsymbol{\xi}$ is large, the original Problem \eqref{Equ:NewsvendorSDP} becomes very difficult to solve because of the large-scale SDP constraints.
-Nevertheless, with our ODR approach, Problems \eqref{Equ:NewsvendorDual}--\eqref{Equ:NewsvendorRLB} have SDP matrices with very small sizes (e.g., $K+1=3$), largely reducing the computational burden while maintaining the original problem's optimal value and optimal solution $\mathbf{x}$.
-Note that the DRO counterpart of the CVaR problem has been introduced and reformulated in Example \ref{exam:cvar-pca}.
-The inner and outer approximations can be derived similarly and thus are omitted here.
+When the dimension $m$ of $\boldsymbol{\xi}$ is large, the original SDP reformulation of Problem \eqref{Equ:Newsvendor} (i.e., Problem \eqref{Equ:NewsvendorSDP}) becomes very difficult to solve because of the large-scale SDP constraints.
+Nevertheless, our approximations under the ODR approach (i.e., Problems \eqref{Equ:NewsvendorDual}--\eqref{Equ:NewsvendorRLB}) have SDP matrices with very small sizes (e.g., $K+1=3$), largely reducing the computational burden while maintaining the original problem's optimal value and optimal solution $\mathbf{x}$.